-All locations act autonomously but are connected through a shared sense of teaching and a common annual repertoire, that make joint concerts including different Superar groups from different cities or even countries possible.
+All locations act autonomously but are connected through a shared sense of teaching and a common annual repertoire, which makes joint concerts involving different Superar groups from different cities or even countries possible.
 Superar teachers and musicians are well prepared in pedagogy, with a particular focus on positive motivation and enthusiasm, in order to help every single participant achieve the best level possible.

 All our lessons are free of charge for all participants.